 Cliffs of Moher Facts

 If you want to know where are the Cliffs of Moher, they are located on the west coast of Ireland (along Ireland’s famous Wild Atlantic Way), close to Liscannor village in County Clare.

 The Cliffs take their name from a ruined promontory fort ‘Mothar’ – which was demolished during the Napoleonic wars in the early 1800’s, to make room for a signal tower at Hag’s Head.
 The word ‘Mothar’in old Gaelic means ‘the ruin of a fort’.

 The Cliffs stretch for 8km (5 miles) as the crow flies.

 The Cliffs reach 214m (702 feet) in height at their highest point.

 What Can I see From the Top of the Cliffs?

-On a clear day the Aran Islands, Galway Bay, the Twelve Pins and the Maum Turk mountains in Connemara as well as the Dingle Peninsula and Blasket Islands in Kerry, are all in view.
+On a clear day the Aran Islands, Galway Bay, the Twelve Pins and the Maum Turk mountains in Connemara.
+Looking south you can view the Dingle Peninsula and Blasket Islands in Kerry.